thomasbrawner/regime_failure/README.md

 5 December 2014

-- `linguistic_distance.py`: this script scrapes the principal languages for all countries in the world from [Ethnologue](http://www.ethnologue.com/ 'Ethnologue: Languages of the World'), which include statutory languages and de facto languages of national identity.
+- `linguistic_distance.py`: this script scrapes the principal languages for all countries in the world from [Ethnologue](http://www.ethnologue.com/ 'Ethnologue: Languages of the World'), including statutory languages and de facto languages of national identity.
 In turn, it generates a measure of binary connectivity for all country dyads in the world, taking a value of one where there is an intersection in the principal languages of the respective countries and zero otherwise.
 This script relies on `country_codes.py`.
 - `country_codes.py`: this script includes a dictionary mapping country names to Correlates of War country codes as well as a function to generate the country codes for a provided Pandas data frame.

 22 November 2014